ropensci/roweb3/content/blog/2021-05-21-ropensci-news-digest-may-2021/index.md

 * Our next community call is about [**rOpenSci's R-universe Project**](/commcalls/may2021-r-universe/) and will take place on Tuesday, 25 May 2021 17:00 UTC.
 The R-universe platform is a new umbrella project under which rOpenSci experiments with new ideas for improving publication and discovery of research software packages in R. In this 1-hour community call, **Jeroen Ooms** will explain the basic steps of setting up your own universe, and getting started with publishing packages (including experimental software, development versions, [research compendia](https://ropensci.org/blog/2021/04/09/r-universe-articles/)) and articles on your [personal subdomain](https://jeroen.r-universe.dev).
 We are interested in hearing your thoughts and ideas on how this infrastructure can improve how researchers publish and discover R packages and related content.

-* Ressources from our past community call [**Set Up Your Package to Foster a Community**](/commcalls/apr2021-pkg-community/) were posted. rOpenSci puts ongoing effort into exploring and communicating how developers can best attract attention to their package (e.g. usage, citations, or feedback), or how to set up their repository to encourage the types of contributions they want.
+* Video and resources from our past community call [**Set Up Your Package to Foster a Community**](/commcalls/apr2021-pkg-community/) were posted. rOpenSci puts ongoing effort into exploring and communicating how developers can best attract attention to their package (e.g. usage, citations, or feedback), or how to set up their repository to encourage the types of contributions they want.
 In this 1-hour community call, **Maëlle Salmon**, **Hugo Gruson**, and **Steffi LaZerte** shared tips and examples on how to do this! **Sina Rüeger** [summarized the call](/blog/2021/04/28/commcall-pkg-community/) with help from Mark Padgham.

 ### Social Co-Working